TheCodingStache/DistributedComputationalSystem/README.md

 # DistributedComputationalSystem

-This application uses an HTTP server implementation which communicates with a client consumer.
+This application uses an HTTP Server implementation which communicates with a Client Consumer.
-The http server works in concurrent way that creates a pool of threads where we can setup multiple workers to do a computation through the network.
+The HTTP Server works in concurrent way that creates a pool of threads where we can setup multiple workers to do a computation through the network.
 The client can send an http request with a use of a header to check the time that the workers take to compute the calculation.

 If you want to run and test this application, I suggest to split this project into two pieces inside your IDE.